Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 • 2.5 tablespoons sesame oil, divided

-• 1 pound lean beef, cut into thin slices (flank steak, skirt steak, or sirloin steak)
+• 1 pound lean beef, sliced thin (flank steak, skirt steak, or sirloin steak)

 Sauce Ingredients: